-Currently, nearly a quarter of young adults look for love and potential partners through dating apps and websites.
+Currently, nearly a quarter of young adults looking for love and potential partners through dating apps and websites.
 However, while this new courtship strategy provides access to a wide pool of potential soul mates, it presents a wide array of challenges.
 The possibility of deception is a salient issue that has left most of those who have tried finding their partners through dating apps wondering if dating apps really work.

 Unfortunately, according to a study by Kaspersky, more than half of online daters lie.
 Nevertheless, as you learn how to use dating apps, knowing some of the common lies told by users of these apps is beneficial.
-If you haven’t found good dating apps, check out this best dating sites review.
+If you haven’t found good dating apps, check out this best dating site review.

 Before looking for love online, be wary of fake profiles on dating apps.
 Most people create fake profiles, looking to improve their self-presentation on the app.
 As such, you might come across fake profile pics on dating apps with surreal descriptions and bios.
 That said, it is good to learn various ways of spotting fake profiles on dating apps to avoid being lured by imaginary people.

 Apart from scam profiles on dating apps, users can also lie about their hobbies, mimic interests, and other things that make them appear outlandish.
 If you suspect this from your match, it is good to put their interest in a match.
 For instance, if they claim to love dancing salsa, inquire further on where they attend salsa classes or events.